-Every morning we were woken at dawn by a cacophony of bird calls all competing to be the loudest.
+Every morning we were woken at dawn by a cacophony of bird calls, all competing to be the loudest.
 We became accustomed to looking out the tent window and watching birds, emus, kangaroos and euros wandering through the campsite.
 Magic!

 Large goannas came out when the day warmed up.
-Sometimes they can be a pest, but these ones never bothered us.
+They can be a pest in some places, but these ones never bothered us.
 And we found some rather large scorpions hidden under rocks.

 A small joey wandered around with Mum and Dad.
 His antics kept us entertained – very cute.